deployphp/docs/tasks.md

 dep help deploy
 ~~~

-To run a task only on a specified server add the `--server` option:
+To run a task only on a specified server:

 ~~~
-dep deploy --server=main
+dep deploy main
 ~~~

 ### Group tasks